 At National College of Natural Medicine, we understand that furthering your education will mean a significant investment of your time, energy and resources.
 NCNM participates in federal financial aid programs, including loans and work study.

 Financial aid is available to students enrolled at least half-time.
-For the ND, MSOM, and MAc programs, as well as those enrolled for concurrent degrees, NCNM’s definition of half-time enrollment is 5.5 credits; and full-time is 11 credits. .
-For the MSiMR program, NCNM’s definition for federal aid eligibility is still 5.5 credits, and full-time is 7 credits.
 All students applying for federal financial aid are required to file a Free Application for Federal Student Aid (FAFSA) form.
 This document becomes available on January 1 each year.
 Additionally, students must have been accepted and paid all required fees and deposits at NCNM to receive financial aid information.
 Eligibility for financial aid is determined using a federal methodology formula as outlined by the U.S. Department of Education.

 As NCNM is a graduate institution, all students are considered “independent” and are eligible to receive the maximum allowable in federal loans.
 Students receiving federal financial aid are required to disclose all outside resources received on their behalf to the Financial Aid Office.
 These resources will be included and calculated as part of their financial aid award packet.
-To continue to receive financial aid, the student must make satisfactory academic progress, as defined by academic policies, and must be enrolled at least half-time in required courses that are applicable to a student’s program of enrollment to qualify for federal aid.
-Academic or elective credits not required for degree completion are ineligible for federal aid.
+To continue to receive financial aid, the student must make satisfactory academic progress, as defined by the academic policies, and must be enrolled at least half-time to qualify for federal aid.

 Financial Aid Awards and Priority Packaging Date